john-wigg/LaserDiodeDriver/README.md

 ## EMU interface

-An [EMU](https://micro-manager.org/wiki/EMU) plugin deigned to be used with this adapter is available at https://github.com/john-wigg/LaserDiodeDriverUI.
+An [EMU](https://micro-manager.org/wiki/EMU) plugin designed to be used with this adapter is available at https://github.com/john-wigg/LaserDiodeDriverUI.

 ## Known bugs